As autumn approaches, many of us enjoy the beautiful colours that this season brings to the landscape.

 Fuel Type: We have already mentioned ‘wood’ which is a popular medium for burning in a fire pit.
 Especially if you love the sound of the classic ‘crackling’ fire and that smoky aroma in the air.

 Wood has its drawbacks, cleaning, storing, and supplying a constant supply of ‘dry’ wood can be challenging.
 Also, the size of your fire pit should be considered to accommodate decent-sized logs that will burn for a reasonable amount of time.

 Other options include:

-- Charcoal:- A controlled even heat, but small flame.
+- Charcoal:- A controlled even heat, but a small flame.

 - Natural Gas:- Quite inexpensive to run compared to other fuels, but a gas line will need to be installed by a professional gas installer and an installation certificate provided.
-Natural gas fir pits are therefore usually a ‘fixed’ or built in solution.
+Natural gas fire pits are therefore usually a ‘fixed’ or built-in solution.